ursulagraber/ursu-playground/workshops/_posts/2021-12-20-en-TanzImproWorkshop.md

 ## step 1: get to know your body better
-At Level 1 we learn the basics of movement, gravity and breathing.
+At Level 1 we learn about the basics of movement, gravity and breathing.
  **Motto: ENJOY**

 ## step 2: explore dance and movement